j-etienne/xk6-kv/README.md

 # xk6-kv

+> :speaker: NOTICE: This is a fork of [xk6-kv](https://github.com/dgzlopes/xk6-kv) with the implementation of the new K6 module API.

 This is a [k6](https://go.k6.io/k6) extension using the [xk6](https://github.com/grafana/xk6) system.

 | :exclamation: This is a proof of concept, isn't supported by the k6 team, and may break in the future.
 USE AT YOUR OWN RISK! |